AlphonseBrandon/excel-edi/README.md

 Python program that will take in an Excel file containing healthcare enrollment data and convert into a file that is 834 EDI format compliant

 # TODOs
-- [ ] Finish 834 EDI format definations
-- [ ] Create sample excel data
+- [ ] Create sample excel sheet
 - [ ] Create sample 834 EDI file
-- [ ] Create a function that will take in an Excel file and convert it into a 834 EDI file
+- [ ] Write function that will take in an Excel file and convert it into a 834 EDI file
-- [ ] Create a function that will output the converted 834 EDI file
+- [ ] Write a function that will output the converted 834 EDI file
+- [ ] Test the code with sample data
+- [ ] Write test cases for the code

 # EDI Format
 834 EDI file format is a special electronic data interchange format to be exchanged between organizations and government entities.